 - At the time of application, we provide the necessary letter of acceptance and visa support letter if applicable.

 - If a visa application is refused, we will refund the full fees, less the deposit, should a visa be refused by the Entry Clearance Officer, and the client has followed all the correct procedures.
 With all visa refusals, original documentation issued by the Entry Clearance Officer must be provided to qualify for any refund.

 - We will not refund the fees if the visa was refused due to your mistake on the application form or the wrong documents being submitted.

-- Most of our summer education programmes provide insurance cover as part of the enrolment, which comes into effect automatically upon receipt of the deposit/full payment per course.
-For details of the insurance cover, please click HERE
+- Most of our summer programmes provide insurance cover as part of the enrollment, which comes into effect automatically upon receipt of the deposit/full payment per course.
+A summary of the cover provided can be found HERE

 - Where a course does not include insurance, students are advised to arrange their own insurance cover for personal possessions and medical treatment.